Predy2005/folkloregardenadmin/replit.md

 ```

 ### Food Pricing Module Endpoints (Not Yet Implemented)
-The Food Pricing Configuration frontend module is complete and requires the following Symfony API endpoints:
+The Food Pricing Configuration is integrated into the Foods page (/foods) via tabs and requires the following Symfony API endpoints:

 #### 1. Get Default Food Price
 ```